 25. April 2012 - 4.
 Juli 2012

 I spent the first few months of the year – after the winter break – developing the Rose of Shalom.
-I knew that the Tree of Life needed a centre.
+I knew that the Tree of Life needed a center.
 And I envisioned it to be a Star of David for a longer period.
 However, after construction began and things assumed shape, I knew that the effects of an isolated Star of David would be too harsh and confrontational for this location.
 That’s when I came up with the idea of placing the star on the shape of a flower.
 The idea of the “White Rose” came to mind.
 I realized this idea and placed the star on a shape that I called the White Rose.

 Using my design software, I created around 1,000 different drawings with the most minor of deviations.
 I then reflected (meditated) on them and tried to feel how the overall effect differed with these deviations.
 Afterwards, I selected the shape that I felt most fit to open one’s heart.